PDC-support/comp-link-lib/PITCHME.md

 ## Building a Fortran program with multiple source code files

-In this example we are working with a small Fortran program with the three source code files.
+In this example we are working with a small Fortran program with three source code files.
 The program is calculating the cross product of two vectors by calling a subroutine.